This post was originally published on February 11, 2016 and has been updated for accuracy and comprehensiveness.

 Data breaches exposed nearly 8 billion consumer records in the first nine months of 2019.
 As more businesses experience the devastating effects of a data breach, it’s clear cyber security must become a priority.

-Outlined below, we disuss how businesses can properly secure data and devices, and maintain Payment Card Industry (PCI) compliance.
+Below, we disuss how businesses can properly secure data and devices and maintain Payment Card Industry (PCI) compliance.
 We also provide necessary steps to take if credit card information has been compromised.

 What is PCI Compliance?

-PCI compliance is a set of standards established by the payment card industry to ensure businesses maintain the highest level of security when it comes to credit card information.
-Some requirements that must be enforced to remain compliant, include:
+PCI compliance is a set of standards established by the Payment Card Industry to ensure businesses maintain the highest level of security when it comes to credit card information.
+Some requirements to remain compliant include:

 - Install and maintain firewalls.